molevolworkshop/molevolworkshop.github.io/group-photos/photo2022.md

 ---
 ## Key to people in the 2022 group photo

 Mouse over faces to show names.
-Belinda Chang and Deise Gonçalves were not present for the group photo.
+Please contact [Paul Lewis](moledirector@mbl.edu) to report any errors in name assignment.
+(Belinda Chang and Deise Gonçalves were not present for the group photo.)

 Return to [group photos index](/other/) page.